SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Tutorials/Controls_Feeds_Query.md

 Expected duration: 10 minutes

 > [!NOTE]
-> The content and screenshots for this tutorial have been created in DataMiner 10.4.1.
+> The content and screenshots for this tutorial have been created with the DataMiner 10.4.1 web apps.

 ## Prerequisites